Thursday, January 22, 2026

 We have our memories

 There comes an age in your life when you start thinking of the past more than the future.
 I'm not sure when this happens.
 It might be a gradual thing, but I am definitely there.
 I guess the good (and some bad) memories you have are more powerful than the future.
 I spent my whole life taking care of people.
-Before my husband died I never lived alone.
 I am adjusting but every time I see a wild animal or see a beautiful sunrise, I either post it for strangers or just enjoy it on my own.
 I still cook.
 I make soup because I made soup and rice pudding every week for my dad.
 I bake bread and cookies just because that is what I have always done.
 It was mostly to save money, but it's just what I do.
 All those memories made me who I am.
 Life is meant to share, and that is the hardest adjustment.
 Life is good but it's just different.
 Friends come and go.
 Now friendships are mostly through email and texts.
 Written words are just not the same as a familiar voice but that too is how it is.

 Recently I saw a post on Facebook about a skating rink that was set up at a Catholic church in the town I grew up in.
 It was the place to go in the 1950's and 1960's.
 It was so much fun.
 I lived about 3 blocks away and nearly every day we would trek up a big hill to get to the skating rink.
 I don't remember a lot about the details, but I remember loving it.
 I am not sure when it opened or when it closed but eventually a new building was built over the land where the rink and warming house were.
 Time marches on but it was a good memory.